American Dream (shopping mall): American Dream (2011–2016)

 By May 2013, progress on the project was delayed further by financing, permitting, and a lawsuit filed by the New York Giants and New York Jets over traffic concerns.
 Triple Five officially took ownership of the mall on July 31, 2013, with construction set to start in late August of that year, despite the lawsuit.
-Construction officially began in November and the developer estimated it would take approximately 24 months to complete the project.

 In June 2015, the New Jersey Local Finance Board approved a tax-sharing plan between East Rutherford and Triple Five.
 In August 2015, the New Jersey Economic Development Authority reauthorized a $390 million potential tax break for the project.
 These steps were intended to set the stage for a sale of up to $1 billion in government bonds to raise money to complete the project in time for its new projected completion in the second half of 2017.

 In April 2016, a planned bond issue fell through.
 In July 2016, construction appeared to have stopped, the developers were trying to obtain $1 billion in additional financing, and the projected completion date had slipped again, to 2018.
 In August 2016, the New Jersey Sports and Exposition Authority announced an $800 million bond issue intended to finance further construction of the mall.